 We use this as a guide only.
 Circumstances for tenants and requirements for individual landlords vary.

 What can you expect at a property viewing?

 - If you are meeting at the property, plan your route in advance and allow enough time to get there.
-Our Staff are on tight schedules and cannot afford to wait more than a few minutes.
+Our agents are on tight schedules and cannot afford to wait more than a few minutes.
 Make sure you have the agent’s office number with you and call if you are running late.
-It will take at least 10 minutes to look around your selected property so if you are viewing several properties with different agents then plan your time accordingly.
+It will take at least 15 minutes to look around your selected property so if you are viewing several properties with different agents then plan your time accordingly.